h4sh5/sshoq/README.md

 sshoq -forward-tcp 1234/127.0.0.1@1234/127.0.0.1  -privkey ~/.ssh/id_rsa -insecure user@192.168.1.2/ssh3-term
 ```

-Then open a sftp-server listener over a network socket **inside sshoq session** (openssh must be installed for the sftp-server binary to be available, and for the network server use ncat or socat):
+Then open a sftp-server listener over a localhost port **inside sshoq session** (openssh must be installed for the sftp-server binary to be available, and for the network server use ncat or socat):

 ```
-#ncat
+# ncat
-ncat -nlkvp 1234 -e /usr/lib/openssh/sftp-server
+ncat -nkvl 127.0.0.1 1234 -e /usr/lib/openssh/sftp-server
-#socat
+# or socat
-socat TCP-LISTEN:1234,reuseaddr,fork EXEC:/usr/lib/openssh/sftp-server
+socat TCP-LISTEN:1234,reuseaddr,fork,bind=127.0.0.1 EXEC:/usr/lib/openssh/sftp-server
 ```

 (the sftp-server binary may be in different locations depending on your distro, try `find /usr | grep sftp-server` since its usually not on the $PATH)